 4. Hang to display.

 All that’s left is to hang the suncatchers up.
-To do this, simply punch a hole at the top of your designs, tie a string through, and hang.
+Simply punch a hole at the top of your designs, tie a string through, and hang.

 Melted Crayon Suncatchers